Timothé Rupil

-Timothé Rupil (born 12 June 2003) is a Luxembourgish footballer who plays as a midfielder for Regionalliga club Schalke 04 II and the Luxembourg national team.
+Timothé Rupil (born 12 June 2003) is a Luxembourgish footballer who plays as a midfielder for Superettan club Helsingborgs and the Luxembourg national team.

 Club career

 On 12 June 2024, Rupil signed with Schalke 04 II.

+On 11 February 2026, Rupil signed a two-year contract with Swedish Superettan club Helsingborgs IF.

 International career

 Rupil made his international debut for Luxembourg on 7 October 2020 in a friendly match against Liechtenstein, which finished as a 1–2 home loss.